By Tambay A. Obenson | Shadow and Act April 10, 2012 at 5:08PM

 Today's reminder/inspiration comes from the above image, which is accompanied by the story that follows: the case of Jesse Washington - a black man who was brutally lynched at the hands of a white mob in Waco, Texas, on May 15, 1916, facing a particularly grisly demise.

 Lynchings were commonplace around this time in our history, as we all know.
 And I've read accounts of a few, as well as seen scores of images that documented each occurrence.
 And every time I read about one, or see a photo of one, I can't help but be anything other than enraged!
 I get angry!
 How could I not?

-However, as I've said on this blog previously, I'm all zen now :) And I try to channel that rage into something that could engender the kind of change that I believe our species so desperately needs.
+However, I try to channel that rage into something that could engender the kind of change that I believe our species so desperately needs.
 It may be a cliche, but it still carries weight - actions speak louder than words!